TGA social media advertising guide

 About the TGA

-The Therapeutic Goods Administration (TGA) is Australia's regulator of medicines and medical devices.
-We are responsible for ensuring the safety, efficacy and timely availability of therapeutic goods.
+The Therapeutic Goods Administration (TGA) is Australia's regulator of therapeutic goods including medicines and medical devices.
+The TGA is responsible for ensuring the safety, efficacy and timely availability of therapeutic goods.

 To find out more about the TGA, visit What is the Therapeutic Goods Administration?